crystallabs/virtualtime/README.md

 shift      - List of VirtualDates which new proposed item time (produced by
-             shifting the date from an omit date in an attempt to schedule it) must match for the item to be considered "on" omit_shift - What to do if item falls on an omitted date/time:
+             shifting the date from an omit date in an attempt to schedule it) must match for the item to be considered "on"

+omit_shift - What to do if item falls on an omitted date/time:
            - nil: ignore it, do not schedule
            - false: ignore it, treat as not-reschedulable
            - true: treat it as due, regardless of falling on omitted date
-           - Crystime::Span: amount by which it should be shifted
+           - Crystime::Span: amount by which it should be shifted (can be + or -)

-# Reminder capabilities were previously in, but now they are
+# (Reminder capabilities were previously in, but now they are
-# waiting for a rewrite and essentially aren't available.
+# waiting for a rewrite and essentially aren't available.)
 ```

 Here's an example of an item that's due every other day in March, but if it falls